 The Nahuel Huapi Lake area, in the western Patagonian province of Neuquén, is inhabited by a few, small Mapuche communities, despite the genocide perpetrated by the Spaniards during the Colonial Age that led this indigenous group on the edge of the extinction.
 The Mapuche were killed, displaced and persecuted though the past three centuries.
 Their original language was for a long time forbidden — however, new settlers never completely managed to subjugate this group.

 Villa la Angostura — which is Nahuel Huapi Lake’s main town and one of Patagonia’s most exclusive touristic sites — is home to the Andreau and Quintriqueo communities.
-The first group lives in the woods, in the outskirts of the town, in need of water and power supplies and marginalized from the society.
-The lands inhabited have been illegally occupied, causing reiterated clashes with the Police.
-In similar conditions, the Quintriqueo community lives on the hills surrounding the shore of the Nahuel Huapi lake, about 30 km from Villa la Angostura.
-Both communities struggle for a survivalist economy, growing a few sheep and goat that are source of wool, meat and milk.
+The first group lives in the woods, in the outskirts of the town, with limited access to water and power supplies.
+The Quintriqueo community lives on the hills surrounding the shore of the Nahuel Huapi lake, about 30 km from Villa la Angostura.

 The Nahuel Huapi Lake and National Park can be visited through different times of the year.
 During winter, Villa la Angostura is an ideal site for winter-sports, offering one of Patagonia’s best network of ski runs.
 In the summer season, the area become an enchanted land, thanks to the dramatic landscapes and the amazing variety of biodiversity.
 More information about the Nahuel Huapi area can be found on the National Park’s official website.